Bimodal VAE

 Bin annotations for CAMI2 MAGs

-Human intestine (irritable bowel syndrome) dataset: pattern assortment and processing
+Human gut (irritable bowel syndrome) dataset: sample collection and processing